A cell decomposition of the Fulton MacPherson operad: Introduction

 We still have dependence on the weights along the operadic composition.
 We use once again the isomorphism (\ref{fund}) in subsection \ref{sub:weights} to get rid of the weights.
 Namely we build a cell structure on $WFM$ compatible with the operad composition, with cells in bijection with those of $FM \subset WFM$.
-We use the fact that each space $WFM(n)$ is obtained by adding a collar to the manifold with corners $FM(n)$, i.e. $WFM(n)= \cup_S ( S \times [0,1]^{codim(S)})$, where $S$ takes values in the strata of $FM(n)$.
+We use the fact that each space $WFM(n)$ is obtained by adding a collar to the manifold with corners $FM(n)$, i.e. where $S$ takes values in the strata of $FM(n)$.
 This property is at the heart of the proof of the isomorphism (\ref{fund}).
-On the cell level a cell $\sigma$ of $FM(n)$ defines a cell $\cup_S (\sigma \cap S) \times [0,1]^{codim(S)}$ of $WFM(n)$.
-Here $\sigma$ is a cell of the $b_n=(1/n,\dots,1/n)$-structure ($b_n$ is the barycenter of the $(n-1)$-simplex) and each piece $(\sigma \cap S) \times [0,1]^{codim(i)}$ is a union of cells of the structures associated to elements of the open simplex that interpolate between operadic compositions of barycenters depending on $S$.
+Each metatree $\sigma$ of $FM(n)$ defines a cell of $WFM(n)$ of the form In this formula the weights of the cells of $FM(n)$ are not indicated and have to be chosen appropriately: for the full stratum $S=FM(n)$ we choose for $\sigma$ the weight $b_n=(1/n,\dots,1/n)$ ($b_n$ is the barycenter of the $(n-1)$-simplex).
+More generally $(\sigma \cap S) \times [0,1]^{codim(S)}$ is a family of cells parametrised by $t \in [0,1]^{codim(S)}$ where the fiber $(\sigma \cap S)$ over $t$ has a weight depending on $t$ and $S$.
+For example, recall that $\de FM(3)= \coprod_{i=1}^3 \de_i FM(3)$ where $\de_i FM(3) \cong FM(2) \times FM(2)$ is the component where the two points not indexed by $i$ come together, and that If $\sigma$ is a (family of) cell(s) of $FM(3)$ intersecting the component $\de_i FM(3)$ in $\de_i \sigma$, then the corresponding cell of $WFM(3)$ is the union